Skip to main content

 Image from Jan de Ridder

+Van Gogh Museum is one of Amsterdam's most famous museums featuring the world's largest collection of Van Gogh's artwork.
+The museum is dedicated to making visiting accessible for all to admire Vincent's most iconic masterpieces while exploring the artist's creative development.
 The museum is close to public transportation and offers accessible pick-up/ drop-off areas and parking at Paulus Potterstraat 7.
 Visitors using wheelchairs can access both main entrances, with disabled visitors having priority entry.
-If travelling accompanied, free companion tickets are available and include a free multimedia guide.
+If travelling accompanied, free companion tickets are available, and a free multimedia guide is included.
 The museum has accessible toilets and lifts, all featured in the museum's Accessibility Map, which you can download or pick up at the information desk.

 Allard Pierson